mku11/Salmon-AES-CTR/README.md

 Salmon is using by default sequential nonces with strict ranges so no random nonces.

 **Backups:**
-Nonce sequence ranges reside outside of the virtual drive so you can safely keep raw backups.
+Nonce sequence ranges reside outside of the virtual drive so you can safely keep fully operational clones and backups of your drive.

 **Portability:**
 You can import new files in virtual drives using multiple authorized devices.